inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 intervals for different nodes, as long as the sender node's sleep interval is greater than the receiver's.
-We set the slot duration of the gateway to a shorter value because it has to receive and relay data from all sensors, thus it has more traffic.
-Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`:
+We set the slot duration of the gateway to a shorter value because it has to receive and relay data from all sensors, so it has more traffic.
+Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`.

 .. literalinclude:: ../omnetpp.ini
    :language: ini